The Voice Kids (French TV series)

-The Voice Kids is a French music talent show for aspiring singers aged 6 to 15, based on the concept of the show The Voice: la plus belle voix.
+The Voice Kids is a French music talent show for aspiring singers aged 6 to 15, based on the show The Voice: la plus belle voix.
 The first broadcast took place on 23 August 2014 on TF1.
 Unlike the adult version, during seasons 1 to 4, there were only three coaches.
 From season 5 onward, a fourth coach was added, following the adaptation of the original Dutch version.

-So far there have been eleven winners: Carla Georges, Jane Constance, Manuela Diaz, Angélina Nava, Emma Cerchi, Soan Arhimann, Rébecca Sayaque, Raynaud Sadon, Durel Loumouamou, Tim Houdaille, and Charlotte Deseigne.
+There have been eleven winners: Carla Georges, Jane Constance, Manuela Diaz, Angélina Nava, Emma Cerchi, Soan Arhimann, Rébecca Sayaque, Raynaud Sadon, Durel Loumouamou, Tim Houdaille, and Charlotte Deseigne.

-The original panel featured Jenifer, Louis Bertignac and Garou; the panel for the most recent eleventh season featured Patrick Fiori, Soprano, Matt Pokora and Santa.
+The original panel featured Jenifer, Louis Bertignac and Garou; the panel for the eleventh season featured Patrick Fiori, Soprano, Matt Pokora and Santa.
 Other coaches that have appeared in previous seasons include Amel Bent, Kendji Girac, Julien Doré, Louane, Nolwenn Leroy, Slimane, Lara Fabian, and Claudio Capéo.